sebaserri/campsite-api/README.md

 }
 ```

-Import file "Campsite API.postman_collection.json" to run the test on Postman.
+Import file "Campsite Reservation API.postman_collection.json" to run the test on Postman.
 There are endpoints for reservations.

 ## Test